tysweezy/tysweezy.github.io/_posts/2018-11-6-some-thoughts-on-separating-tech-stack.markdown

 However, it typically doesn’t matter what stack I’m in.
 I can work with [Go](https://golang.org/) or [Django/Python](https://www.djangoproject.com/) backend.
 I can hang out with [React](https://reactjs.org/), [Angular](https://angular.io/) and friends.
 I just stick to the overall concept.

 ## Closing Points
 I personally think that separating your stack is a smart idea.
 It just makes sense to me.
 For scalability reasons, for development reasons, etc. I think it’s a great pattern to follow for most use-cases.
 Though, it may not fit every use-case.
-Which brings me to my last point, at then end-of-the-day, it really depends on the cards you’re handed with and the problem you are trying to solve.
+Which brings me to my last point, at the end-of-the-day, it really depends on the cards you’re handed with and the problem you are trying to solve.

 _I don’t have a comment section.
 However you can come chat with me on [Twitter](https://twitter.com/tysweezy)!_